-- A. The District shall determine the type of backflow prevention device required based on the degree of hazard that exists on the user's property.
-Only backflow prevention devices approved by the Southern California Foundation for Cross-Connection Control and Hydraulic Research will be accepted. - B. District approved backflow prevention device(s) shall be installed at the user's connection that serve, but not limited to, the following types of facilities:
+A. The District shall determine the type of backflow prevention device required based on the degree of hazard that exists on the user's property.
+Only backflow prevention devices that meet the requirements set forth in Section 3.3.1 (b) of the Handbook will be accepted.

-- 1. Commercial, industrial, agricultural and governmental properties. - 2.
+- B. District approved backflow prevention device(s) shall be installed at the user's connection that serve, but not limited to, the following types of facilities: - 1.
+Commercial, industrial, agricultural and governmental properties. - 2.
 Apartments, condominiums, mobile home parks and other multi-family dwellings. - 3.
 Properties with wells, private pumping systems or auxiliary water supplies. - 4.
-Dedicated fire protection and irrigation services. - 5.
+Fire protection and irrigation services. - 5.
 Properties where substances harmful to health have the potential to enter the water supply. - 6.
 Properties where cross-connections are likely to occur and entry is restricted so that inspections cannot be made with sufficient frequency to assure that cross-connections do not exist. - C. The provision of water service by the District does not guarantee continued service, or confer any type of waiver or immunity from system safety or backflow prevention upgrade requirements as deemed necessary by the District, in its discretion, to comply with system safety requirements.
 Existing accounts may be required to install a District approved backflow prevention device as a result of local development or capital improvement projects or land use changes affecting District facilities or water delivery systems, or the discovery of an existing or potential cross-connection. - D. All backflow prevention devices shall be installed per Section 1 Water Meters and Backflow Devices and Section 4 Fire Hydrants of the District's Standard Drawings. - E. All backflow prevention devices shall be installed, tested and maintained by the water user unless otherwise stated herein.